Dev-In-A-Box-Solutions/.github/profile/README.md

 ## Contributing
 We welcome contributions from the community.
 Please check out our [Contributing Guide](https://github.com/Dev-In-A-Box-Solutions/.github/wiki/Contributing) for guidelines about how to proceed.

-## Contact Us
-Feel free to reach out if you have any questions or feedback.
-Please use our [Contact Form](https://devinaboxsolutions.com/contact) for all communications.

 ## License
 All open-source products developed by Dev-In-A-Box Solutions are released under the [MIT License](https://github.com/Dev-In-A-Box-Solutions/.github/blob/main/LICENSE).
 This does not apply to our commercial software solutions.